Tsetsen-Uul, Zavkhan

 Tsetsen-Uul (Цэцэн-Уул) is a sum of Zavkhan Province in western Mongolia.
 In 2008, its population was 2,114.

 On January 21, 2016 at 15:00 UTC, the place recorded the world's highest sea-level pressure of 1094.7hPa, which is the origin of the January 2016 East Asia cold wave that brought the coldest weather in decades to many Chinese, Taiwanese and Thai cities.

+Administrative divisions

+The district is divided into five bags, which are: